Wisdom of Committee: Diverse Distillation from Large Foundation Models and Domain Experts: Experiment

-From multi-teacher distillation, we consider the following: \begin{itemize} \itemsep{0.3em} \item MultiTeacher (MT)~\cite{10.1145/3097983.3098135}: MT simultaneously incorporates multiple teacher networks by averaging the soft labels. \item Adaptive Multi-Teacher Multi-Level Knowledge Distillation (AMTML)~\cite{Liu_2020}: AMTML learns from the intermediate layers of each teacher using a multi-group hint strategy. \item Stochastic Knowledge Distillation to obtain compact BERT style language model (AutoSKDBert)~\cite{ding2022skdbert}: AutoSKDBert learns a weight for each teacher based on student progress. \item Adaptive Ensemble Knowledge Distillation (AEKD)~\cite{10.5555/3495724.3496759}.
-AEKD dynamically weights teacher models depending on the agreement in the gradient space. \end{itemize}
+\emph{(2) Multi-teacher}: Multi-Teacher (MT)~\cite{10.1145/3097983.3098135}, which incorporates multiple teacher networks by averaging soft labels; Adaptive Multi-Teacher Multi-Level Knowledge Distillation (\textbf{AMTML})~\cite{Liu_2020}, which learns from intermediate layers by multi-group hint; Stochastic Knowledge Distillation to obtain compact BERT style language model (\textbf{AutoSKDBert})~\cite{ding2022skdbert}, which learns a weight for each teacher based on student progress; and Adaptive Ensemble Knowledge Distillation (\textbf{AEKD})~\cite{NEURIPS2020_91c77393}, which dynamically weights teacher models depending on gradient space agreement.
+We note that several recent cross-architecture distillation methods~\cite{li2025fuse,ni2024crossarchi} require either gradient access to teacher internals, architectural modifications, or online co-training---assumptions incompatible with our strictly frozen teacher setting.
+We restrict comparisons to methods operating under comparable constraints (frozen teachers, no architectural modifications) to ensure a fair evaluation.